San Francisco Transportation Guide

 The cable cars are the iconic transportation system of San Francisco and had rendered years of loyal services.
 Nowadays, it is mainly a tourist attractions.
 But don't worry, it is a good one.

-What is the best cable car line?
+What is the best cable car route in San Francisco?

 -